-For someone that doesn’t travel or travels very little, they seemed surprised, even shocked by this number.
+For someone who doesn’t travel much, they seemed surprised, even shocked by this number.

 I remember before I started traveling for a living, how much I looked forward to staying in a hotel.
 The criteria and expectations were so different back in those simple, naive days.